DantalianZor/NightCache/README.md

 Auto-Install void Update() optimization fast system by Night Train Code (UniTask Attached from https://github.com/Cysharp/UniTask)

+The system caches all components, that need an void Update() into one list, then a single void Update() calls them all from the list

 # How to use

 1) Install NightCache components into your Unity project (it will calls all void Run, FixedRun and LateRun in scene)